 \label{sec:am}

-AMs are based on the principle that two similar synoptic situations may produce similar local effects \citep{Lorenz1956, Lorenz1969}.
-Thus, they consist in searching a certain number of past situations in a meteorological archive that present similar properties for chosen predictors, according to an analogy criteria, in order to extract the observed values of the local weather variable of interest from another archive (predictand time series, see section \ref{sec:case_study_data}\ref{sec:data}).
-Based on these analog observations, the conditional empirical distribution considered as the probabilistic prediction for the target day (the day one wants to predict) is built.
+AMs are based on the principle that two similar synoptic situations may result in similar local effects \citep{Lorenz1956, Lorenz1969}.
+Thus, they consist in searching for a certain number of past situations in a meteorological archive that present similar properties for chosen predictors, according to an analogy criteria, in order to extract the observed values of the local weather variable of interest from another archive (predictand time series, see Section \ref{sec:case_study_data}\ref{sec:data}).
+Based on these analog observations, the conditional empirical distribution to be considered as the probabilistic prediction for the target day (the day one wishes to predict) is constructed.

-Predictors for precipitation prediction, can be varied: e.g., geopotential height at different pressure levels and temporal windows, humidity variables, etc \citep[see][for a more detailed list of predictors]{BenDaoud2016}.
-The method often contains several levels of analogy, which are successive subsampling on predictors of different nature (e.g., atmospheric circulation, moisture variables, vertical motion, and air temperature).
+Predictors for precipitation predictions can be varied.
+For example, the geopotential height at different pressure levels and temporal windows, or humidity variables \citep[see][for a more detailed list of predictors]{BenDaoud2016}.
+This method often contains several levels of analogy, which constitute of successive subsamplings on predictors of different natures (e.g., atmospheric circulation, moisture variables, vertical motion, and air temperature).

-The basis of the AM implementation considered here is the following \citep[same approach as][]{Guilbaud1997, Bontron2005, Marty2012, Horton2012, Radanovics2013, Chardon2014, Dayon2015, BenDaoud2016}:
+The basis of the AM implementation considered here is the following \citep[the same approach as][]{Guilbaud1997, Bontron2005, Marty2012, Horton2012, Radanovics2013, Chardon2014, Dayon2015, BenDaoud2016}:

 \begin{enumerate}

-\item Preselection: to cope with seasonal effects, $n_{0}$ candidate dates are extracted from the archive within a period of four months centered around the target date, for every year of the archive.
-Alternatively, the candidate dates can be selected based on similar air temperature \citep[see][]{BenDaoud2016}.
+\item Preselection: To cope with seasonal effects, $n_{0}$ candidate dates are extracted from the archive within a period of four months centered around the target date, for every year of the archive.
+Alternatively, the candidate dates can be selected based on similar air temperatures \citep[see][]{BenDaoud2016}.

 \item First level of analogy: $n_{1}$ dates are selected out of the preselected $n_{0}$, by means of an analogy ranking.
 The first level of analogy for precipitation prediction is often based on the atmospheric circulation.
-The similarity of the atmospheric circulation of the target date with the candidate situations is assessed on the geopotential height (at specific pressure levels, such as 500 and 1000~hPa, and over a certain spatial window, e.g., 12~h and 24~h) by means of the S1 criteria \citep[Eq. (\ref{eq:S1}), ][]{Teweles1954, Drosdowsky2003}, which is a comparison of gradients, over a defined spatial window.
-The S1 criteria is found more relevant than Euclidean distances for pressure fields by different studies \citep{Wilson1980, Woodcock1980, Guilbaud1998, Bontron2004}.
+The similarity between the atmospheric circulation of the target date and the candidate situations is assessed in terms of the geopotential height (at specific pressure levels, such as 500 and 1000~hPa, and over a certain spatial window, e.g., 12~h and 24~h) by means of the S1 criteria \citep[Eq. (\ref{eq:S1}), ][]{Teweles1954, Drosdowsky2003}, which is a comparison of gradients over a defined spatial window.
+Various studies have found the S1 criteria to be more relevant than Euclidean distances for pressure fields \citep{Wilson1980, Woodcock1980, Guilbaud1998, Bontron2004}.

 \begin{equation}